rust-lang/rfcs/text/3334-niche.md

 The niche attribute may either contain `value = N` where `N` is an unsigned integer, or `range = R` where R is a range expression whose endpoints are both unsigned integers.

 The unsigned integers may use any integer base representation (decimal, hex, binary, octal), but must not have a type suffix.
 The unsigned integers are interpreted as the bit patterns in memory corresponding to the representation of the field.
 For instance, a struct with a float field could specify one or more NaN values as a niche using the integer representation of those values.

+The range may be either exclusive (`start..end`) or inclusive (`start..=end`).

 The attribute `#[niche]` may only appear on a struct declaration.
 The struct must contain exactly one field.